 When I hear cross stitch I think of intricate embroidery, like I watched my Grandmother do, growing up.
-Now I also think of this beautiful stitch that is incredibly easy to do!
+Now, I also think of the beautiful single crochet cross stitch that is incredibly easy to do!

 It’s a little awkward at first, but you do gain some speed as you go, I also find that if you hold the hook as you would a pencil it’s a little easier.

 I’m using worsted weight yarn, but any weight with an appropriate hook, see the yarn label for hook size, will work.
 I personally would make sure that the yarn isn’t textured, because the stitch is a texture in it self.